 The University of South Florida is a large, public 4-year university offering undergraduate, graduate, specialist and doctoral level degrees.
 The USF System is comprised of three schools: USF; USF St. Petersburg; and USF Sarasota-Manatee.
 Serving more than 49,000 students, the USF System has an annual budget of $1.6 billion and is ranked 41st in the nation for research expenditures among all universities, public or private.

 USF is comprised of 14 colleges offering more than 180 undergraduate majors and concentrations—with some of the most populated colleges being USF Health, Arts & Sciences, Business and Engineering.
-We also have degree programs at the graduate, specialist and doctoral levels, including the doctor of medicine.
+We also have numerous degree programs at the graduate, specialist and doctoral levels, including the doctor of medicine.
 USF prides itself on being a high-impact global research university dedicated to student success.

 USF St. Petersburg offers an intimate, waterfront campus environment with smaller classes and an emphasis on community engagement.
-It offers 12 graduate and 24 undergraduate programs in the Colleges of Arts and Sciences, Business and Education.
+It offers more than 40 graduate and undergraduate programs in the Colleges of Arts and Sciences, Business and Education.